TimMikeladze/arango-migrate/README.md

 ## Getting Started

-> npm install arango-migrate --dev

 > yarn add arango-migrate --dev

 ## Usage

 ```
-Usage: arango-migrate [options]
+Usage: cli [options]

 Options:
   -c, --config <config>  path to a js config file.
-Defaults to
+Defaults to ./config.migrate.js
-                         ./config.migrate.js
   -u, --up               run up migrations.
-Defaults to running all unapplied
-                         migrations if no --to parameter is provided
+Defaults to running all unapplied migrations if no --to parameter is provided
-  -d, --down             run down migrations
+  -d, --down             run down migrations. --to parameter is required
-  -t, --to <version>     run migrations up to and including a specific version
+  -t, --to <version>     run migrations to and including a specific version
-  -s --single <version>  run a single migration
   -i --init <name>       initialize a new migration file
   -l --list              list all applied migrations
   -dr --dry-run          dry run.
-Executes migration lifecycle functions but
-                         never commits the transaction to the database or
-                         writes to the migration history log
+Executes migration lifecycle functions but never commits the transaction to the database or writes to the migration history log
   -h, --help             display help for command
 ```

 ### Configuration